waldbrand/app/README.md

 # License

-This library is released under the terms of the GNU General Public License.
+This software is released under the terms of the GNU General Public License.
 See [GPL.md](GPL.md) for details.

 # Building from source